-Hungary also offers parental leave, which either parent can take before the child’s second birthday.
+Hungary also offers parental leave, which either parent can take before the child’s third birthday.
 Parental leave is paid at the same rate as maternity leave (70% of average wages) but is capped at twice the minimum wage.
 Hungarian laws do not recognize LBGTQ+ relationships and do not extend parental leave to those partners.

 Employees in Hungary are entitled to 15 days of sick leave per calendar year.